 What is a Herniated Disc?

 Intervertebral discs sit between each vertebra of the spinal column and act as shock absorbers.
 They have a soft, jellylike inner layer and a tougher outer layer.
-A herniated disc – also known as a bulging disc – occurs when a part of the inner layer punches through the outer layer.
+A herniated disc occurs when a part of the inner layer punches through the outer layer.
 This bulge may then press against the spinal cord or compress nerve roots, causing pain and other symptoms.

 Causes and Risk Factors

-The most common cause of herniated discs is age-related degeneration.
+A common cause of herniated discs is age-related degeneration.
 As people age, the intervertebral discs have a tendency to dry out and weaken.
 This is known as degenerative disc disease.
+Degenerative disc disease can also be initiated by trauma.

 When the outer layer of a disc becomes weak, the inner layer is more likely to bulge through.
-Though rare, trauma to the back or spine can also cause herniated discs.
+Trauma to the back or spine can also cause herniated discs.

 Risk factors for herniated discs can include: